-If seed is received prior to the completion of

-certification, the seed must be accompanied by an authorized transfer certificate from an official certifying agency, together with the following information:
+If seed is received prior to the completion of certification, the seed must be accompanied by an authorized Transfer of Seed Pending Certification certificate from an official certifying agency, together with the following information:

 - a.
 Variety and kind of seed. - b.
-Quantity. - c.
-Certification class for which the seed is eligible. - d.
+Quantity. - Certification class for which the seed is eligible. - d.
 Identification number traceable to the previous certifying agency's records.